cakebatterandsprinkles/portfolio-gatsby/src/posts/12-js_stack_heap.md

 There is another program called **[the event loop](https://en.wikipedia.org/wiki/Event_loop)** and all this guy does is to check the callback queue and the call stack.
 If the call stack is empty and if there are callback functions in the callback queue, it pushes the first callback function to the call stack.

-The asynchronous code execution is not managed by the JS engine, but the browser.
+The asynchronous code execution is not managed by the JS engine, but by the browser.
 The event loop is not a part of the engine, but the host environment.
 When the callback is ready for executing, the browser waits until the call stack is empty, then pushes the callback function into the call stack.

 Let's give a very simple example: